danglotb/tavern/README.md

 `tavern` is this project, pointing on the `master` branch

-`tavern-refactor` is this project, pointing on the `regression` branch.

 Ensure that on both versions, the existing test suite is passing by running `mvn clean test`.

 You can find the property file to give as input to DSpot in `src/main/resources/`.